oracle/weblogic-deploy-tooling/documentation/3.0/content/userguide/tools/model_help.md

             SubDeployment:
                 'SubDeployment-1':
                     # see /JDBCSystemResource/SubDeployment

+This bean defines a system-level JDBC resource.
+It links a separate descriptor that specifies the definition.
 ```
 This output shows the eight attributes and two sub-folders available for the `JDBCSystemResource` folder in the `resources` section of the model.
 Each attribute includes a comment describing the type of the value to be added.
+A plus sign (`+`) on an attribute indicates that appending the attribute to the model path will yield more information about the attribute.

 Folders that support multiple instances, such as `JDBCSystemResource` in this example, are shown with a derived name, such as `'JDBC-1'`.